avantifellows/plio-backend/docs/SOFT-DELETE.md

     ```sh
     python manage.py migrate
     ```
 4. When deleting a row using Django's ORM, the row will not be deleted from the database.
-Instead the deleted column will not be nullable anymore and store the time of deletion of the row.
+Instead the `deleted` column will now store the time of deletion of the row.
 The row will be filtered out from every operation of that model (LCRUD).